gaspard-v/wireguard-over-wss-PS/README.md

 #### Server Configuration

 No modifications need to be made to the Wireguard server configuration itself, but `wstunnel` needs to be installed and configured as a systemd unit.
+**This version is only compatible with wstunnel version 7.x.x or higher** **if you use wstunnel version 6.x.x or below, please use the "wstunnel-haskell" branch**

 1. Download the latest wstunnel [release](https://github.com/erebe/wstunnel/releases)
 2. Copy the binary to somewhere in `/usr/local/bin/wstunnel`